mumayank/airqr/README.md

 [![](https://jitpack.io/v/mumayank/airqr.svg)](https://jitpack.io/#mumayank/airqr)

-Wrapper that provides helper functions which help you include QR-code reading functionality in your android app using Jetpack's CameraX library and Google's Vision APIs
+Helps in detecting QR codes using Jetpack's CameraX and Google Vision.

 ## Features
-- Covers android `permissions` flow for camera
-- Covers including a `viewfinder` for the users to see where is the camera pointing at
+- Covers `permissions`, `viewfinder`
-- Provides an easy callback method to get the `detected string` out of the QR code
+- Provides `detected string` from QR code
-- Provides an option to do additional checks on the detected QR code (to ensure it is the right QR code) and let's the dev control if detection should continue or stop
+- Option to signal the library to stop detection
-- Provides helper methods to check if `flash` hardware is present in the device, and to turn on or off the flash
+- Informs if `flash` hardware present, Option to toggle it on or off
-- Provides additional optional callback methods so that devs can take care of the flow `on error`, `exception`, `permission denied`, etc. as per their app flow.
+- Provides `on error`, `exception`, `permission denied` callbacks
-- Covers `releasing` camera resources properly `onPause()`, reclaiming them `onResume()`, closing `proxyImage` when detection is done.
-Takes care of backpressure.
+- Releases resources on pause, reclaims on resume, closes proxyImage when done, handles backpressure
 - Uses `Jetpack's CameraX library` and `Google's ML Kit` internally - so you're in safe hands!
+- Bonus:
-- Bonus: Provides a static helper method to detect QR code from Bitmap
+	- Option to detect QR code from Bitmap
+	- Option to get bitmap from project assets or device gallery on the fly
+	- Supports Jetpack Compose

 ## Demo
 https://user-images.githubusercontent.com/8118918/162677144-e592fc47-a18c-4be8-a586-2cfd7d14d906.mp4